Oct 3

 Featured Artists

 Kim F. Hall is the Lucyle Hook Professor of English and Professor of Africana Studies at Barnard College.
-She is a pioneering figure in the study of race in English Renaissance Literature and teaches courses in Shakespeare Studies, Black Feminist Studies, Food Studies and Slavery Studies.
-Diverse Issues in Higher Education has named her one of “25 Women Making a Difference in Higher Education and Beyond” (2016).
-Her most recent book, The Sweet Taste of Empire: Sugar, Mastery and Pleasure in the Anglo-Caribbean will appear with University of Pennsylvania Press in summer, 2025.
 Her quilts have been displayed in Kentucky, Maryland, Massachusetts, North Carolina, South Carolina and New York.
-She is a member of the Quilters of Color Network of New York and the African American Quilters of Baltimore.
+She is a member of the Quilters of Color Network of New York and the African American Quilters of Baltimore, and co-curator for the Weaving Dreams exhibition.